LaunchX Onboarding Agreement

 You agree, in connection with all of the materials related to the LaunchX Program, that you will not share any information whatsoever, including, but not limited to, the following:

 1. You will not take any unauthorized pictures or other recordings, still or moving, of any course materials shared during the program.
 Please note that this means that you may not record any LaunchX materials or guest speaker materials for personal use, school use, or any purpose.
 These materials are to be used solely for this program.
+This includes screenshots, photographs, screen recordings, AI-assisted transcription, or any other method of capturing or reproducing program content.

 2. You will use discretion and uphold the LaunchX Code of Conduct regarding any communication, including images and likenesses, relating to LaunchX, your peers, and any LaunchX affiliates including, but not limited to, any press, on blogs, X (Twitter), Facebook, YouTube, Snapchat, Instagram or any other social networks, static websites or the internet.